PolarETech/deno-module-cache-manager/README.md

 - List cached module URLs
 - Substring search of cached module URLs
 - Print file paths of cached modules
-- Print download date and time of chached modules
+- Print download date and time of cached modules
 - Search by download date and time of cached modules
 - Print which modules depend on it
 - Delete cached module files by specifying URL